andrewjamesford/andrewford-co-nz-11ty/content/articles/custom-components-mui/index.md

 We're now going to use the esx prop which is a shortcut used for defining custom styles that also has access to the theme.

-So now I've made a esx variable and if the property for zebra striped is true then it's going to set the background color to the gray that's available from mui.
+So now I've made a SX variable and if the property for zebra striped is true then it's going to set the background color to the gray that's available from mui.